clrnd/win95-maze-rs/README.md

 VAO (vertex array object) and does the OpenGL initializing mambo-jambo.

-Both renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and does the rendering.
+Both renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.

 The wall renderer has an extra check for when the texture type changed between drawings, so it only has to set those uniforms when needed.
+To maximize the benefit of this, walls are ordered by texture type.

 ### Shaders